jamilnyc/terraform-demo/README.md

 Check out the commit history to see

-* Stage One: A lone simple webserver
+* Step 1: A lone simple webserver
-* Stage Two: A load-balanced, auto scaled group
+* Step 2: A load-balanced, auto scaled group

-## TODO
+* Step 3: Use a remote backend (S3) for storing state

-* Move variables to a `.tfvars` file
+* Step 4: Create a database
-* Move outputs to their own file
-* Add default values to variables